 Mum and Dad are normally the two people you can rely on life the most, even if they do get on your nerves from time to time while growing up, but the pair in this movie really do take the biscuit.

-I first saw the lead actress, Olga Fedori (below), in an episode of Doctors in January this year as she played the young Russian floozy of a middle-aged man who she claimed had made her pregnant.
+I first saw the lead actress, Olga Fedori (below), in an episode of Doctors in January 2009, as she played the young Russian floozy of a middle-aged man who she claimed had made her pregnant.
 Then I saw she was in this movie and I had to take a look as she’s very attractive.

 In this film, she’s Polish, working as an office cleaner at Heathrow’s Terminal 4, and living in London, but not with her parents.
 The job’s far from the greatest and while being reluctant to speak to too many people, she’ll make the best of what she can with young, mouthy Birdie (Ainsley Howard) and her brother Elbie (Toby Alexander), who never says a word.
 As her evening pans out, she misses the last bus home and ends up back at their house on the promise of their father giving her a lift home.

 What comes next is a nightmare of epic proportions and plays out like an extended episode of Dexter – without the morals – meets the The Jim Rose Circus, while living in Josef Fritzl’s cellar!
 I don’t want to say much more about the incredible things that you discover in this film because it would just be spoilers, but let’s just say that the twosome playing Mum and Dad (Perry Benson & Dido Miles, bottom pic) are perfect for each other!

 When they do look normal, the family seemed a bit like the ’80s comedy series Bread, at one point, as they showed the kids bringing home the spoils, although for that series it was money earned from possibly-honest jobs whereas here it’s all stolen, ill-gotten gains.